dnobrega/DNS/docs/alma.md

 # ALMA

 The Atacama Large Millimeter/submillimeter Array (ALMA) is a radio interferometer constructed in the Atacama Desert at 5,000 meters above sea level in the northern Republic of Chile in South America.
 This radio telescope is composed of 66 high-precision antennas, which operate on wavelengths of 0.32 to 3.6 mm.
 Its main array has fifty antennas, each with 12-meter diameters, which act together as a single telescope: an interferometer.
 This is complemented by a compact array of four antennas with 12-meter diameters and 12 antennas with 7-meter diameters.
 ALMA’s antennas can be configured in different ways, spacing them at distances from 150 meters to 16 kilometers, giving ALMA a powerful “zoom” variable, which results in images clearer than the images from the Hubble Space Telescope ([ALMA basics](https://almascience.nrao.edu/about-alma/alma-basics)).
+___

-## ALMA main links
+#### ALMA main links

 - ALMA home webpage: [ALMA](https://almascience.nrao.edu/)
 - SSALMON home webpage: [SSALMON](https://www.ssalmon.uio.no/)

+#### ALMA literature
+- To be completed
+___
+## Data analysis
-## Analyzing synthetic ALMA data from Bifrost simulations: int.h5 files.

-- _It is necessary to clone the Bifrost code and DNS package for the following instructions._
+This is a brief documentation to analyze synthetic ALMA data from Bifrost simulations that have been stored in .h5 files.
+To that end, it is necessary to clone the Bifrost code and DNS package for the following instructions.

+### Synthetic data from Bifrost

-- To get a list of the existing synthetic files (int.h5) within a folder, type:
+- To get a list of the existing synthetic ALMA data files (int.h5) within a folder, type:
 ``` IDL
 f=alma_synthfiles()
 ```